kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-07-14-aftermark-watermark.md

 ### Verdict

 Before they just *drew* those watermark characters (uid/tid/time) as super-low-opacity white or gray text **on top** of the screenshot.
-So if you raised the *curves* or *levels*, invert, etc, you could suddenly see faint letters pop up = **you could read the UID/TID/TIME** as actual text.
+So if you raised the *curves* or *levels*, invert, etc, you could suddenly see faint letters pop up. **You could read the UID/TID/TIME** as actual text.
 Some phones (like Redmi) with special dark mode or boosting contrast would also reveal these.

 Now, instead, We won't see the actual text with any visual filter, curve, dark mode, Photoshop, etc, unless extract the bits in code and then *decode* them back to characters.
 What we'll see with extreme filters is *weird blocky snow patterns*, but never the actual number or text.
 This "noise" just shows the *distribution* of bits (not the data itself), but never readable.

 **Douban's snow/lego watermark is truly a pixel-level, visible overlay** - not an invisible LSB/DCT/metadata trick.
 It's rendered *on top* of the entire post.
 The watermark is "baked in" before you even get the image file.

-**Taking a screenshot of a screenshot app window** *does NOT break the pattern* - because the pixel arrangement is copied *exactly* **Rephotographing (using a phone/camera to take a *physical* picture of your monitor) DOES break it!** Because the camera lens, sensor noise, color calibration, etc. all introduce analog "noise."
+**Taking a screenshot of a screenshot app window** *does NOT break the pattern*, because the pixel arrangement is copied *exactly* **Rephotographing (using a phone/camera to take a *physical* picture of your monitor) DOES break it!** Because the camera lens, sensor noise, color calibration, etc, all introduce analog "noise."
 The pixel-perfect alignment is *lost*.
 Equalization can't revive the old pattern, since it's not the exact same pixels anymore.

 ---